myCalculator.us

 Age and Metabolism

-Metabolic rate generally decreases with age due to loss of muscle mass and changes in hormone levels.
-This is why calorie needs typically decrease as we get older, though maintaining muscle through strength training can help preserve metabolic rate.
+Metabolic rate generally decreases with age due to loss of muscle mass and hormonal changes.
+This is why calorie needs typically decrease as we get older, though maintaining muscle through strength training can help preserve metabolic rate and overall health.

 Gender Differences